AppDaemon/appdaemon/docs/APPGUIDE.rst

 As of version 3.0, AppDaemon has been rewritten to use a pluggable architecture for connection to the systems it monitors.

-It is possible to create plugins that interface with other systems for instance MQTT support was recently added and it would also be possible to connect to other home automation systems, or anything else for that matter, and expose their operation to AppDaemon and write Apps to monitor and control them.
+It is possible to create plugins that interface with other systems, for instance, MQTT support was recently added and it would also be possible to connect to other home automation systems, or anything else for that matter, and expose their operation to AppDaemon and write Apps to monitor and control them.

 An interesting caveat of this is that the architecture has been designed so that multiple instances of each plugin can be configured, meaning for instance that it is possible to connect AppDaemon to 2 or more instances of Home Assistant.